Charlie-Chows/REACT_REDUX/Namaste_react/episode_1_inception/readme.md

  - Hello world in HTML
  - Hello world in JavaScript
- - CDN links to html file
+ - CDN links in html file
  - Hello world in React (old fashioned way)
  - create App.js
  - move all  react code in script tag from index.html to App.js